radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 As a result, when a NAS does not receive a response to a request, this could be the result of packet loss between the NAS and proxy, a problem on the proxy, loss between the RADIUS proxy and server, or a problem with the server.

 The absence of a reply can cause a client to deduce (incorrectly) that the proxy is unavailable.
-The client could then fail over to another server or conclude that no "live" servers are available (OKAY state in {{!RFC3539}}, Appendix A).
+The client could then fail over to another server or conclude that no "live" servers are available (OKAY state in {{!RFC3539, Appendix A}}).
 This situation is made even worse when requests are sent through a proxy to multiple destinations.
 Failures in one destination may result in service outages for other destinations, if the client erroneously believes that the proxy is unresponsive.